canonical/real-time-ubuntu-docs/docs/how-to/cpu-boot-configs.rst

 in its remaining tasks.
 To allow that, Real-time Ubuntu is compiled with the ``CONFIG_RCU_NOCB_CPU=y`` kernel configuration option.

-To offload RCU callbacks from specified CPUs, use the boot parameter:
+To offload RCU callbacks from specified CPUs, use the kernel command-line
+parameter:

 ``rcu_nocbs=<CPU list>``